graalvm/workshops/vscode-tools-for-micronaut/README.md

 }
 ```

-You can trigger code completion, Intellisense, suggestions within VS Code using the key combination: `CTRL + SPACE`.
+You can trigger code completion, Intellisense, and suggestions within VS Code using the key combination: `CTRL + SPACE`.

 ![Triggering Intellisense in the editor](images/intellisense-gif.gif)